Labor Day (film): Pre-production

 Production began for the film on June 5, 2012.
 Reitman and the film's art director Steve Saklad searched a number of houses in Massachusetts as most of the film is set inside the Wheelers' home.
 According to Reitman, "We searched the entire state of Massachusetts for that house.
 My location manager has never looked at that many locations looking for one place.
 For weeks we would just drive down the street, knocking on people’s doors.
 The house we found was perfect but it was very modern.
 Steve brought it back to 1987."

 Filming

 Principal photography for the film began on June 13, 2012, in Massachusetts.
 The filming locations included Acton, Belchertown, Shelburne Falls, Ashland, Sutton, Mansfield, Maynard, Natick, Medfield, and Medway, Massachusetts.
 Filming moved to Acton and scenes shot around Piper Road and at a house located in the area.
 The movie was also filmed at Canobie Lake Park in Salem, New Hampshire.
-The filming finished on 17 August 2012.
+Filming finished on 17 August 2012.